grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

    {{< /code >}}

 1. Let Prometheus or Grafana Alloy scrape both classic and native histograms for metrics that have both defined.
-1. Send native histograms to remote write, along the existing classic histograms.
+1. Send native histograms to remote write, along with the existing classic histograms.
-1. You can now start modifying dashboards to use the new native histogram metrics and get familiar with the new query syntax, see [Visualize native histograms](https://grafana.com/docs/mimir/<MIMIR_VERSION>/visualize/native-histograms/).
+1. Modify dashboards to use the native histogram metrics.
+Refer to [Visualize native histograms](https://grafana.com/docs/mimir/<MIMIR_VERSION>/visualize/native-histograms/) for more information.

    There are different strategies to updating the dashboards: